Skip to Main Content

 The success of any partnership depends on communication.
 Establishing clear communication channels with regular check-ins can help avoid problems from occurring down the road.
 Your policy should also lay out protocols for addressing issues or resolving disputes if they arise.

-All in all, having a comprehensive vendor management policy will go a long way in helping you build strong partnerships with your suppliers—and keep them going long into the future.
+All in all, having a comprehensive vendor management system will go a long way in helping you build strong partnerships with your suppliers—and keep them going long into the future.

 Setting Up Vendor Contracts and Agreements